-The beautiful bright green foliage of this Christmas tree species makes it a very popular choice during the holidays.
-It’s so popular, in fact, that it’s the most common Christmas tree in the US due to its stiff branches, full foliage with long needles, and the tendency to hold onto its needles even when they’re dry.
+This Christmas tree species’ beautiful bright green foliage makes it a popular holiday choice.
+It’s so popular that it’s the most common Christmas tree in the US due to its stiff branches, full foliage with long needles, and the tendency to hold onto its needles even when they’re dry.

-Virginia pines have an excellent pine fragrance, terrific needle retention, and strong branches that can support heavy ornaments.
+Virginia pines have an excellent pine fragrance, terrific needle retention, and strong branches supporting heavy ornaments.

 Eastern White Pine

-Long, feathery-looking needles make this tree an ornament in itself, which is good because its flexible branches and full foliage can create ornament-hanging challenges.
+Long, feathery-looking needles make this tree an ornament, which is good because its flexible branches and full foliage can create ornament-hanging challenges.
 It has a beautiful bluish-green color and terrific needle retention but little aroma.

 Which Types of Christmas Trees Drop the Fewest Needles?

-This is a tough question with a slightly unclear answer.
-First, all live trees will lose needles from being moved around or from getting too dry.
+This is a tricky question with a slightly unclear answer.
+First, all live trees will lose needles from moving around or getting too dry.

-Next, my answer reflects just how close these tree species are to each other when it comes to holding on to their needles.
+Next, my answer reflects how close these tree species are to each other regarding holding on to their needles.

 Are you ready?
 Drumroll…the Christmas trees that drop the fewest needles comes to a 3-way tie because they all last 4-5 weeks: